 If the employee’s payee account is already connected and enabled you can quickly disable/enable them by clicking on the Actions button on their payee account under Payments > Payroll.
 Likewise, you’ll have the options to edit their payment account or remove the user from payroll.

 This is also explained here: https://support.hubstaff.com/enable-users-payroll/

 Selecting payment frequency and editing pay rates

-Click on Payroll on the sidebar menu and edit your user’s payroll setting by clicking on the Actions button then on Edit payment account.
+Click on Payroll on the sidebar menu and edit your user’s payroll setting by clicking on the Actions button then on Edit payment information.

-You’ll get prompted by a dialogue with the options to choose automatic or manual payments, change the payment frequency, the pay period, the rate type and the user’s pay rate.
+You’ll get prompted by a dialogue with the options to choose automatic or manual payments, change the payment frequency, the pay period, the pay type and the user’s pay rate.